AP® U.S. History Exam Format

 4. Skills Assessment: The exam assesses historical thinking skills, including document analysis, argumentation, and contextualization.
 Developing these skills is essential for earning a high score.

+Now that you know everything about the APUSH exam structure, it’s time to start practicing.
 Invest in your future today and unlock opportunities for advanced placement.
-At UWorld, we have hundreds of AP U.S. History practice questions created by former AP teachers and experts.
+At UWorld, we have hundreds of questions in the AP U.S. History QBank created by former AP teachers and experts.
 Each question has a detailed explanation to help you retain the information, and our precise performance tracking will show you where you stand and what you need to improve.
 Don't wait!
 Click the link below to enroll and kickstart your journey towards exam success.

 References